Skip to contents

 wald:

 Wald test of joint nullity of the coefficients.
 This test always excludes the intercept and the fixed-effects.
-These type returns the following values: stat, p, df1, df2 and vcov.
+This type returns the following values: stat, p, df1, df2 and vcov.
 The element vcov reports the way the VCOV matrix was computed since it directly influences this statistic.

 ivf, ivf1, ivf2, ivfall:

 These statistics are specific to IV estimations.
 They report either the IV F-test (namely the Cragg-Donald F statistic in the presence of only one endogenous regressor) of the first stage (ivf or ivf1), of the second stage (ivf2) or of both (ivfall).
 The F-test of the first stage is commonly named weak instrument test.
-The value of ivfall is only useful in etable when both the 1st and 2nd stages are displayed (it leads to the 1st stage F-test(s) to be displayed on the 1st stage estimation(s), and the 2nd stage one on the 2nd stage estimation -- otherwise, ivf1 would also be displayed on the 2nd stage estimation).
+The value of ivfall is only useful in etable when both the 1st and 2nd stages are displayed (it leads to the 1st stage F-test(s) to be displayed on the 1st stage estimation(s), and the 2nd stage one on the 2nd stage estimation – otherwise, ivf1 would also be displayed on the 2nd stage estimation).
 These types return the following values: stat, p, df1 and df2.

 ivwald, ivwald1, ivwald2, ivwaldall:

 These statistics are specific to IV estimations.
 They report either the IV Wald-test of the first stage (ivwald or ivwald1), of the second stage (ivwald2) or of both (ivwaldall).
 The Wald-test of the first stage is commonly named weak instrument test.
 Note that if the estimation was done with a robust VCOV and there is only one endogenous regressor, this is equivalent to the Kleibergen-Paap statistic.
-The value of ivwaldall is only useful in etable when both the 1st and 2nd stages are displayed (it leads to the 1st stage Wald-test(s) to be displayed on the 1st stage estimation(s), and the 2nd stage one on the 2nd stage estimation -- otherwise, ivwald1 would also be displayed on the 2nd stage estimation).
+The value of ivwaldall is only useful in etable when both the 1st and 2nd stages are displayed (it leads to the 1st stage Wald-test(s) to be displayed on the 1st stage estimation(s), and the 2nd stage one on the 2nd stage estimation – otherwise, ivwald1 would also be displayed on the 2nd stage estimation).
 These types return the following values: stat, p, df1, df2, and vcov.

 cd: